huandu/facebook/README.md

 ```

-### Read Graph API response and decode result into a struct
+### Read Graph API response and decode result in a struct

 The Facebook Graph API always uses snake case keys in API response.
 This package can automatically convert from snake case to Go's camel-case-style style struct field names.

-For instance, to decode following JSON response...
+For instance, to decode the following JSON response...

 ```json
 {